textbook/cyf-library/README.md

 production.
 You can generate a new migration file with `yarn mm create <name>` then edit the resulting file in `server/migrations/`.
-Like other parts of the app that relate to the database, the migrations will be applied the database found via the `DATABASE_URL` environment variable or, if that is not set, the MongoDB running on port 27017 on localhost.
+Like other parts of the app that relate to the database, the migrations will be applied the database found via the `MONGODB_URI` environment variable or, if that is not set, the MongoDB running on port 27017 on localhost.

 Note that the E2E tests will clear and re-seed the database, removing all